-build resilience and reduce stress & anxiety with mindfulness in a live interactive online course
+Start 2022 with the game changing practice of mindfulness in a live interactive ucla online course

-UCLA Mindful Awareness Practices for Daily Living (MAPs 1)
+UCLA Mindful Awareness Practices for Daily Living (MAPs I)

 Join IMTA certified professional mindfulness teacher Noah Pomeroy for an interactive six-week live online course featuring UCLA's signature evidence-based mindfulness curriculum.
 Make mindfulness part of your life.
 Space is limited to maintain a small learning community.

 "Noah Pomeroy is an extremely effective and particularly accessible mindfulness guide.
 His matter-of-fact, practical approach was welcome and refreshing to those of us who previously viewed mindfulness as best defined by “breathy aloofness.”
 Noah is quite the opposite--he is down to earth, funny, and open.
 Most importantly, he models a thoughtful vulnerability and a clear-minded intentionality that is absolutely invaluable to our growth as humans. "

 Dean and Professor of Law, University of Hawaii at Manoa William S. Richardson School of Law

 "I am grateful for Noah’s expertise as a Mindfulness Facilitator.
 I highly recommend his sessions, which are as informative, as they are restorative and healing.
 Noah has not only immersed himself in the science and literature on mindfulness and meditation but, as a gifted and expert practitioner, he has done so with a particular focus on our profession and community.
 As such, he has been incredibly thoughtful about increasing our capacities, decreasing stress, and building resilience, both professionally and personally."